Reflections on Water - Chapter 8, Reflections on Water & Drought

 Our local streams cross glacial till that can be highly porous.
 They dry rapidly in drought but also recharge the aquifers below and ground waters as the streams descend toward the valley floor.
 Shallow wells for domestic water are likely the first to experience failure, however 19th century residents of the region typically built cisterns on the hills slopes to assure a persistent water supply to their residences in the protected valley’s below even in times of dryness.
 For those in the region served by modern deep wells drilled into the bedrock aquifers below the glacial layers, any disruption to water supply occurs if the local bedrock aquifer level below the wells “bottom hole”.
 Modern well drilling seeks to go deep enough to avoid such an occurrence.
 Some private wells are more vulnerable than others based on location.
 Factors such as flow in the local water table of the well and its engineering influence the risk and may be difficult to predict.

 We as communities are the stewards of the land on which we live and work.
-Writing rules to prohibit what we cannot do with land and water makes some sense in the extreme, but myriads of regulations defining what should be done become limiting to innovation, incomprehensible to individuals and onerous to enforce.
-Everyone sees the importance of not poisoning our ground and contaminating the water we drink and air we breathe.
-No one wants to see forests and neighborhoods leveled in firestorms, or brook trout lying dead in vanishing stream beds.
-The basic principles of how we can best preserve our environment are not difficult to understand.
 When clearing forest, maintain some canopy of trees to provide residual shade and to foster the growth of new trees.
 Leave shrubbery along the banks of streams and ponds to reduce evaporation and overheating of water.
 When altering terrain, pay attention to the flow and drainage of surface and ground waters and how one’s actions might impact neighbors downhill or downstream.
-When disturbing land pay attention to the underlying geology, possible contaminants and mitigate adverse consequences.
-Take responsibility for the adverse impacts if any of your actions.
+When disturbing land pay attention to the underlying geology, possible contaminants and mitigate adverse consequences by following best management practices.

-Each of us should recognize that individual actions can adversely impact our neighbors and we should be sensitive to the possibility.
-The small decisions each of us must make daily whether we are a tenant or a landlord, a government official or a shopkeeper, a farmer or a teacher, a conservationist or a developer, a forester or a construction worker all add up.
+Each of us should recognize that individual actions can impact our neighbors and we should be sensitive to the possibility.
+The small decisions each of us must make daily whether we are a tenant or a landlord, a government official, a farmer or a teacher, a conservationist or a developer, a forester or a construction worker all add up.
 It is the net sum of our communities’ decisions and actions that determines the fate of the local environment and how the future unfolds.
-We are all guardians for posterity and how we make plans and execute projects and choose to treat our environment in the face of progress makes a difference.

-How weather patterns change is never fully predictable but anticipating the likelihood of greater extremes in the future.
+How weather patterns change is never fully predictable, but one can anticipate extreme weather in the future.
 Taking actions that seek to preserve our natural buffers while allowing progress is the practical path to a sustainable future.

 Banner photo by EP Chow.